ornlneutronimaging/ImagingReso/documentation/source/tutorial.rst

 >>> print("Energy step {} eV".format(o_reso.energy_step))
 Energy step 10 eV

-During initialization, the Cross Section (Sigma in barns) vs Energy (eV) of each isotope and element are calculated and saved in the **stack_sigma** dictionary
+During the initialization process, the following things take place behind the scene
+- the number of atoms per cm3 of each element is calculated
+- the density of each layer (if not provided is estimated)
+- the arrays of Sigma (barns) vs Energy for each isotope is retrieved

 >>> pprint.pprint(o_reso.stack_sigma)
 {'CoAg': {'Ag': {'107-Ag': {'energy_eV': array([  1.00000000e-05,   1.03401821e+01,   2.06803541e+01,